aboutcode-org/scancode-workbench/docs/source/getting-started/index.rst

 We've also provided a set of `sample scans <https://github.com/nexB/scancode-workbench/tree/develop/samples>`__ that you can  review in ScanCode Workbench in order to get a sense of its functionality and the types of information captured by a scan.

-:guilabel:`[The samples need to be updated from 2.9.2 to the current version of SCTK.]`